johnshaff/Azure-Virtual-Machine/README.md

 - **Firewall**: Implement NSGs and Azure Firewall to control inbound and outbound traffic.

-### Getting Started

-1. **Create a VM**:

-   - Use the Azure Portal, Azure CLI, Azure PowerShell, or ARM templates to create a new VM.
-   - Select the appropriate image, size, and configurations.

-2. **Configure Networking**:

-   - Set up your virtual network, subnets, and assign public or private IP addresses.
-   - Configure NSGs to control traffic.

-3. **Connect to the VM**:

-   - **Windows VM**: Connect using Remote Desktop Protocol (RDP).
-   - **Linux VM**: Connect using Secure Shell (SSH).

-4. **Install Applications**:

-   - Install and configure the necessary software and applications on your VM.

-5. **Monitor and Manage**:

-   - Use Azure Monitor and other tools to keep track of VM performance and health.
-   - Set up alerts and automate management tasks.

-### Cost Management

-- **Pay-as-you-go**: Only pay for what you use, with billing per second of compute time.

-- **Reserved Instances**: Save up to 72% by committing to one or three years of VM usage.

-- **Spot Instances**: Run workloads at a significant discount, suitable for interruptible tasks.

-- **Auto-Shutdown**: Schedule VMs to shut down during off-hours to save costs.

 ### Additional Resources

 - **Azure Documentation**: Explore detailed guides and tutorials at the [Azure Virtual Machines documentation](https://docs.microsoft.com/azure/virtual-machines/).